When testing the datasift ruby gem locally be sure to turn SSL off

 Here's how to go about not getting caught out with this

-I am getting to play with the awesome DataSift service as part of a project I am working on in Rumble and I was coming across some weird issues when testing locally, basically the consume would start but never actually get anywhere, it would create the connection but not fail or return anything, it would just sit there.
+I am getting to play with the awesome DataSift service as part of a project I am working on in Rumble and I was coming across some weird issues when testing locally, the consume would start but never actually get anywhere, it would create the connection but not fail or return anything, it would just sit there.

 The fix that worked for me isn’t something I would recommend in production, but for local testing I just turned off the need to use SSL for the user object.